Kopernikus73/PyTon/README.md

 If you want to test it out, download the newest version of PyTon (depending on your OS) and the files/ folder

-Then put both, the folder and the Executable file in the same directory somewhere on your computer
+Then put both, the folder and the Executable file, in the same directory somewhere on your computer

-(replace the x.x.x with the version of PyTon)

 The tree should look like this (only change "head_directory" to your actual head directory)